CoLRev-Environment/search-query/docs/source/improve.rst

 The improve functionality of search-query depicts the query refinement step of a literature search.
 This includes modification of the query.
-The search space can be expanded to include plural forms and spelling variants by including wildcard operators and nested OR queries .
+The search space can be expanded to include plural forms and spelling variants by including wildcard operators and nested OR queries, as shown in the following examples.

 Modification
 ---------------------